-Festive cheer begins in London in November, with most Christmassy decorations going up after Bonfire Night (which is on the 5th November).
+Festive cheer begins in the UK in November, with most Christmassy decorations going up after Bonfire Night (which is on the 5th November).

 Bonfire Night is worth being in the UK for – it’s essentially a celebration of Guy Fawkes trying to blow up the Houses of Parliament (yes, really!) and there are fireworks displays all over the country.
 In London, the best fireworks displays are in the suburbs, in places like Wimbledon, Alexandra Palace and Bromley.

 The atmosphere gets progressively more festive throughout November, making the end of the month a great time to be in London!

 London in December is nothing short of magical.
 There are so many Christmassy things to do and everyone is full of festive cheer – it’s one of my favourite times to be in the city.

 It is also one of the busiest, so do bear that in mind when you’re booking hotels and restaurants (reservations are essential in December).

 Most businesses close on 25th December, and others may close in the days around as well.

 London in January can be a bit dismal and bleak.
 Most people are on a strict budget after Christmas, so there aren’t as many people out as normal!

 However, this doesn’t mean that London’s not worth visiting in January.
 Hotel prices are usually cheaper, there are often deals in restaurants and you’ll find far fewer crowds for London’s main tourist attractions.